PADL/ASN1Codable/README.md

 let decodedValue = try ASN1Decoder().decode(AType.self, from: berData)
 ```

-The source distribution includes a `cert2json` tool which reads a PEM-encoded certificate and outputs a JSON representation, using the native Swift JSON encoder.
+The source distribution includes a `certutil` tool which reads a PEM-encoded certificate and outputs a JSON representation, using the native Swift JSON encoder.
 It also can re-encode the certificate to ASN.1, useful for verifying round-tripping.
-The API `cert2json` uses is provided by `Certificate.framework`, which is a C API modeled on the macOS Security framework and implemented in Swift using ASN1Codable.
+The API `certutil` uses is provided by `Certificate.framework`, which is a C API modeled on the macOS Security framework and implemented in Swift using ASN1Codable.

 The RFC2459 ASN.1 is based on Heimdal's and was translated from the JSON using the `asn1json2swift` tool.
 You will need to use the master branch of Heimdal if you wish to recompile the ASN.1 as the translator depends on some new features of the ASN.1 compiler.